catseye/toolshelf/doc/Philosophy.markdown

 docs when they parrot the cargo-cult instructions "next, run `make install`."
 Often, the software will work just fine, even if I just build it and don't install it.
 (Not always, of course, but often.)
-The main problem remaining is being able to use it without having to remember where it's located;
+The main problem remaining is my being able to use it without having to remember where it's located;
 but to solve this, all I have to do is to learn to adjust my `$PATH`.

 ### Package managers ###